cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

         * Normally a single instance of dbdict / database connections is created and used inside pipeline_run
         * Each call to ``file_name_parameters.py.needs_update_check_modify_time()`` also opens a connection to the database.
-        * We can pass the dbdict connection as an extra parameter
+        * We can pass the dbdict connection as an extra parameter to reduce overhead

     * Why is  ``touch``-ing files (``pipeline_run(..., touch_files_only = True, ...) ``) handled directly (and across the multiprocessor boundary) in ``task.job_wrapper_io_files()``?